 - they try to find their own identity

-The word “teenager” is almost synonymous with mistakes, trouble, or being unreasonable or can-never-be-right.
+For some parents, the word “teenager” is almost synonymous with mistakes, trouble, being unreasonable or can-never-be-right.

 At the same time, their cognitive growth allows them to be more sensitive to fairness and relationships.
-Breaches in the expected behavior and a sense of injustice causes more negative emotions2.
+A sense of injustice causes more negative emotions2.
 These frustrations exacerbate teens’ already strong emotions.

 What are the impacts of teen’s anger